ZJONSSON/cache-stampede/README.md

 ## Methods

 ### `stampede.cached(key,fn,[options])`
 This function either returns a cached value for the supplied key or attempts to resolve the value and update the cache, returning a promise on the results.
 If an `info` property is defined in the options, it will be stored (and available) immediately.
+This function is explicitly bound to the stampede object and can be passed directly to consumers of the cache without having to bind it separately.

 ### `stampede.get(key,[options],[retry])`
 Retrieve the supplied key from the cache.
 If the variable is __caching__ the function will retry until `maxRetries` is reached.
 The resulting promise will either be resolved with the cached value or errored with the message `MAX_RETRIES`.
 The retry parameter is internally used to keep track of how many retries have been made (if any).
 If `expiry` was defined when the key was defined and it has expired, the key will be deleted and `KEY_NOT_FOUND` error thrown.